 - There are also many events held by organizers such as the Electronic Sports League (ESL), with one of the largest being the Intel Extreme Masters tournament series.
-Comprehensive schedule listings for the more popular events can be found on Blizzard’s WCS homepage, at liquipedia.net, and at various betting sites such as betway eSports.
-There are also proleague matches between professional gaming teams.
+Comprehensive schedule listings for the more popular events can be found on Blizzard’s WCS site, at esports.net, and at various betting sites such as Betway esports.
+There are also pro league matches between professional gaming teams.

 History as Spectator Sport